saudiqbal/PHP-photo-gallery-with-pagination/README.md

 ## Installation
 Installing the photo gallery is simple.
 You can either download the zip file above or you can clone this git repository.

-Create two folders inside the installation directory named
+Create two folders inside the installation directory named if they are not already there.

 **gallery**